 Increasing your gas mileage is something that everyone aspires to do, but very few people really know how.
-With gas prices higher now than in the past, you can really rack up savings when you make strides to improve your overall driving habits and maintenance patterns.
+With gas prices high, you can really rack up savings when you make strides to improve your overall driving habits and maintenance patterns.
 With lots of extra cash in your wallet and a car that is performing better overall, you’ll be saving money in more than one way.

-In this article, Method 1 describes ways to increase your gas mileage based on changing your driving habits, and Method 2 outlines some maintenance items to address that could affect your car’s performance.
+In this article, we’ll cover ways to increase your gas mileage based on changing your driving habits, as well as outline some maintenance items to address that could affect your car’s performance and fuel economy.

 Step 1: Limit the pace of acceleration.
 One driving technique that definitely lowers your gas mileage is quickly accelerating.